HyperTag/documentation/src/content/sources/analytics-js.md

 # Analytics.js

-Using the Javascript analytics.js library, you can start sending customer data directly from your website or web application to MetaRouter.
+Using the open source JavaScript Analytics.js library, you can start sending customer data directly from your website or web application to MetaRouter.
 Accessing this user data will yield rich, actionable insights, and it only takes a few minutes to get set up.

 ## Create a Client-Side Source in the MetaRouter UI

-After logging in with your MetaRouter credentials, add a new `Source → Client-Side`.
+After logging in with your MetaRouter credentials, add a new **Source > Client-Side**.
 Give your source a friendly name and copy that `Source ID` for the next step.

 ## Copy & Paste the Snippet